The Soul of Nigger Charley

 The Soul of Nigger Charley is a 1973 American blaxploitation Western film directed by Larry Spangler and starring Fred Williamson.
 It is the sequel to 1972's The Legend of Nigger Charley.
-It is followed by Boss Nigger.
-It is rated R in the United States.
+Lou Rawls provided two songs for the soundtrack, Sometime Day and Morning Comes Around.
+For years, only a bootleg copy of poor quality was available until it was released in Blu-ray in early 2025.

 Plot

-The Soul of Nigger Charley continues the story of escaped slave Charley (Fred Williamson) and fellow ex-slave Toby (D'Urville Martin).
+The Soul of Nigger Charley continues the story of escaped slave Charley and fellow ex-slave Toby.
 This time, the two friends help a group of ex-slaves earn freedom as they combat a ruthless ex-Civil War officer who wants to keep slavery alive by selling blacks to Southern plantation owners in Mexico.